rexovolt/react-native-markdown-display/README.md

 import React from 'react';
 import { SafeAreaView, ScrollView, StatusBar } from 'react-native';

-import Markdown from '@ronradtke/react-native-markdown-display';
+import Markdown from '@rexovolt/react-native-markdown-display';

-const copy = `# h1 Heading 8-)
+const copy = `# h1 heading :3

 **This is some bold text!**

-This is normal text
+This is normal text.
 `;

 const App: () => React$Node = () => {